LCA-CI-builds-repair/cloud-init/doc/rtd/development/code_review.rst

 Code review process
 *******************

-Code is reviewed for acceptance by at least one core team member (later referred to as committers), but comments and suggestions from others are encouraged and welcome.
+Code is reviewed for acceptance by at least ---------------------

+* If CI fails: core team member (later referred to as committers), but comments andthat the PR is ready for re-review (by @ mentioning the assigned reviewer),suggestions from others are encouraged and welcome.

 Goals